Featured

 Categories

 Spurred in part by the COVID pandemic, the home healthcare market is accelerating.
-Forecasting experts predict that in the next three years, up to $265 billion worth of care for Medicare fee-for-service and Medicare Advantage beneficiaries could shift from traditional healthcare facilities to the home – and that’s without compromising the quality of treatment.
-Private insurance companies are also expanding their coverage of home-based care.
+Forecasting experts predict that in the next three years, up to $265 billion worth of care for medicare fee-for-service and medicare advantage beneficiaries could shift from traditional healthcare facilities to the home – and that’s without compromising the quality of treatment. private insurance companies are also expanding their coverage of home-based care.

 As a leading distributor of medical supplies, McKesson Medical-Surgical is well-positioned to furnish home healthcare agencies, home medical equipment companies, home infusion providers, and others providing acute and primary care services in the home with the resources they need to thrive in this growing field.
 In addition to providing the actual supplies – everything from infusion pumps and catheters to oxygen tanks and hospital-style beds – the company also offers maintenance and repair services, as well as clinical education services.

-“We can be a one-stop-shop for these home healthcare providers.
-Otherwise, they would need to use a few different distributors, which can be logistically challenging as well as more costly,” says Kelly Van Vliet, senior segment marketing manager for the home infusion customer segment of McKesson Medical-Surgical.
+“We can be a one-stop-shop for these home healthcare providers. otherwise, they would need to use a few different distributors, which can be logistically challenging as well as more costly,” says Kelly Van Vliet, senior segment marketing manager for the home infusion customer segment of McKesson Medical-Surgical.

 Of course, not everyone who gets healthcare at home is acutely ill.
-Home healthcare agencies routinely care for people who take medications via infusion for chronic conditions like rheumatoid arthritis and inflammatory bowel disease, as well as those who need wound care.
-Babies and children needing enteral nutrition (tube feeding) because of a chronic condition or growth delay may also benefit.
-Physical therapy, occupational therapy, and even speech therapy can also be provided at a patient’s home.
+Home healthcare agencies routinely care for people who take medications via infusion for chronic conditions like rheumatoid arthritis and inflammatory bowel disease, as well as those who need wound care. babies and children needing enteral nutrition (tube feeding) because of a chronic condition or growth delay may also benefit. physical therapy, occupational therapy, and even speech therapy can also be provided at a patient’s home.

 The option to receive such services at home is far less taxing than having to travel to a healthcare facility, especially for those who have physical mobility issues, live in a rural area, or lack access to reliable transportation.